-There are two jumpers on the PCB for setting the power configuration.
-They are J1 and J4.
-These jumpers are for selecting the source for powering the PSoC 3.
-The options are to power the PSoC 3 from the on board 3.3V regulator, to run the PSoC 3 from the USB connector, or to supply power from off board using the J2/J3 connectors.
+The PCB has two jumpers to set the power configuration, J1 and J4.
+These jumpers select the source for powering the PSoC 3.
+The options are to power the PSoC 3 from the on board 3.3-V regulator, to run the PSoC 3 from the USB connector, or to supply power from off board using the J2/J3 connectors.

-J4 is for selecting the power source to drive the 3.3 volt regulator.
+J4 is to select the power source to drive the 3.3-V regulator.
 This regulator can be used to power everything on the board or just the accelerometer.
 The regulator cannot be powered independently from the VDDIO bus.
 It must either power the VDDIO bus or be powered by it.

-J1 is for selecting the power source of the PSoC 3.
+J1 is to select the power source of the PSoC 3.
 The I/O cells of the PSoC 3 are driven by this source level.
-Only the I/O cells that the accelerometer is connected to remain connected to 3.3V and must power up with the VDDIO bus or after the VDDIO power bus.
+Only the I/O cells that the accelerometer is connected to remain connected to 3.3 V and must power up with the VDDIO bus or after the VDDIO power bus.